WelderUpdates/ZeroDocs/zero_editor_documentation/zeromanual/graphics/adding_assets/adding_3d_assets.markdown

  # Models and Model Animations

-After the file has been imported, a new window will open—GroupImportOptions window—that will provide a number of options for how the data should converted into a Resource.
+After the file has been imported, a new window will openâ€”GroupImportOptions windowâ€”that will provide a number of options for how the data should converted into a Resource.

  ##  Group Import Options